roman-koshchei/mutato/README.md

 ![](assets/mutato-github.png)

-How I acspect it to work.
-It's aspesially comfortable during working with arrays.
-If you need real mutable state managment solution check [valtio](https://github.com/pmndrs/valtio).
+How I expect it to work.
+It's especially comfortable during working with arrays.
+If you need a real mutable state management solution check [valtio](https://github.com/pmndrs/valtio).

 ```tsx